Post COVID-19 SoT Program Reopening Considerations

 What are your state and local guidelines for social distancing and wearing masks?
 Does your program follow those guidelines?
 What does the CDC suggest?
 If you are a part of a larger organization or co-located within a hospital or university what are their guidelines?
 Consider what guidelines and best practices are best for staff and clients.
 You may determine that you want to be more conservative than local or federal guidelines with social distancing and mask wearing.
 You can always lower restrictions later.

 If clients report they are not vaccinated, you could ask if they have questions about vaccinations.
 One program reported they are co-located in a clinic offering vaccinations; they can walk clients to be vaccinated if they choose.
 One program reported they partner with a primary care clinic to schedule vaccinations for clients.
 Another program reported they partner with a transportation service to take clients to vaccination appointments for free.
-One resource supporting vaccine efforts is the National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM).
-The NRC-CIM has created hyper localized vaccine campaigns ("Vaccination Is" Campaign, and webinar "Create Covid-19 Health Messages That Speak to Your Community") to match concerns of specific communities and engage community leaders to provide education and combat misinformation.
+One resource supporting vaccine efforts is the National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM(link is external)).
+The NRC-CIM has created hyper localized vaccine campaigns (“Vaccination Is” Campaign(link is external), and webinar “Create Covid-19 Health Messages That Speak to Your Community(link is external)“) to match concerns of specific communities and engage community leaders to provide education and combat misinformation.

 Also, the New American Neighbors outreach project has produced and posted a set of nine videos concerning COVID-19 vaccination hesitancy.
 The videos are in Amharic, Arabic, Dari, French, Nepali, Pashtu, Somali, Spanish, and Tigrinya.
 Videos in Burmese and Karen will be added soon.
 Each video addresses the facts that the COVID-19 vaccine is safe and effective, and has been scientifically tested.
 Community members are urged to get their vaccinations when they are available for their priority group, but also to continue the good public health practices of wearing a mask, washing hands, and maintaining social distancing.